manuelrojas19/konfio-enterprise-query-service/README.md

 #### Enterprises:

-To register a new enterprise, you can use the following `curl` command:
+To register a new enterprise, you can use the following `curl` command, you must provide a valid Mexican Tax ID (RFC):

 ```bash
 curl -X POST http://localhost:3000/enterprises \